 Our Grand Design: 4 Years On

-It’s been four years since Tom and Danielle finished building their memorable curvy steam bent home set in the heart of an ancient woodland in the South Cornwall.
-A project remembered and admired by many after its appearance of Channel 4’s Grand Designs, the 'wavy wooden house' has since become a true family home, reflecting the personalities and taste of those who abide between its flowing, curvaceous walls.
+It’s been four years since the iconic timber house was finished, turning an old Gamekeeper's cottage into a curvy steam bent home set in the heart of an ancient woodland in South Cornwall.
+A project remembered and admired by many after its appearance of Channel 4’s Grand Designs, the 'wavy wooden house' has since become a design to remember, reflecting the personalities and taste of those who abide between its flowing, curvaceous walls.

-It's been two years since we last caught up with Tom and Danie about their future plans for the family home, we thought it was time to revisit the (rather soggy) woods and discover their post-lockdown home improvements, changes and updates…
+It's been two years since we last looked at the Cornish home and how it has changed inside and out.
+We thought it was time to revisit the (rather wintery) woods and discover any post-lockdown interior changes and updates…

 How has the house evolved since it was first built?

-We’ve also found that we're spending a lot of time outside.
-So we decided to make some of the decking area undercover meaning we can still sit out there in the winter months, or even if its raining.
-The house is enclosed by a large canopy of trees and we love being surrounded by nature, come rain or shine!
+We were also spending a lot more time outside, so decided to make some of the decking area undercover meaning we can still sit out there in the winter months, and even when its raining.
+The house is enclosed by a large canopy of trees and it’s great to be surrounded by nature, come rain or shine!

 What about in terms of furnishings?
 Have you added new pieces to your home since you started living in it?

-As designers, we’re always working on and developing new products.
-Our home has become a place where we test and live with our prototypes before launching them and consequently, we have gathered a number of new products that weren’t part of the space four years ago!
+TR: The house is often home to new products in development.
+A place to test and live with the prototypes before launching them and consequently, a number of new products that weren’t part of the space four years ago have stayed!

-We have a lot more houseplants thanks to our range of Green Range Planters, different storage and shelving options in the majority of the bedroom and living spaces due to our range of ash accessories and also, a few new lighting designs and decorative pieces like our new Tilner Mirror (as photographed above).
+There are a lot of houseplants thanks to our range of Green Range Planters, different storage and shelving options in the majority of the bedroom and living spaces due to our range of ash accessoriesand also, a few new lighting designs and decorative pieces like the new Tilner Mirror.

 In hindsight, is there anything you would have done differently during the build stage?

-Lots!
-Neither of us had any experience of building a house before and we undertook the vast majority of the work ourselves.
-In hindsight, we would have opted to have skylights in the ceiling of the house to let more natural light into the space in the darker, winter months.
+TR: Lots!
+I didn’t have any experience of building a house before and we undertook the vast majority of the work ourselves.
+In hindsight, I would have opted to have skylights in the ceiling of the house to let more natural light into the space in the darker, winter months.

-We also wish that we had not gone to the expense of installing underfloor heating upstairs – its not been on once!
+I also wish that we hadn’t gone to the expense of installing underfloor heating upstairs – it’s not been on once!
 The house is so open plan that the heat from downstairs rises and keeps the upstairs warm even in the winter.

 What is your vision for the property in the next few years?

-Saplings, wildflowers in the small meadow area and bushes have been sprouting up everywhere over the spring and we can see the house is going to be immersed once more in a thick canopy of woodland - like when we came to view the original cottage.
+TR: Now the business has relocated to Falmouth, we finally have our woodland back.
+Saplings, wildflowers in the small meadow area and bushes have been sprouting up everywhere over the Spring and we can see the house is going to be immersed once more in a thick canopy of woodland - like when we came to view the original cottage.

 It's a joy to see nature come back to life as we are less 'productive' on the site and so lovely for the children too, that we aren't planning any extensions/or outbuilding renovations anytime soon.